National Unity Government of Myanmar: International relations

 In April 2021, Building and Wood Workers' International announced its support of NUG and called for the international community to recognise NUG's legitimacy.

 In September 2021, in the lead up to the 76th United Nations General Assembly (UNGA), the UN had been expected to make a formal decision on recognizing the legitimate government of Myanmar.
 Ahead of the UNGA, major global labour unions issued a statement calling for a global day of action for Myanmar, specifically calling on international governments to recognise NUG and for humanitarian assistance to be provided solely through NUG channels.
-A behind-the-scenes compromise between China and the US prevented the Burmese military's representatives from attending the UNGA session, effectively forestalling a decision to replace Kyaw Moe Tun, the incumbent Permanent Representative of Myanmar who represents the NUG.
-As of 12 April 2024, the United Nations list of Heads of State, Heads of Government, and Ministers for Foreign Affairs of all Member States continues to list Win Myint as President of the Republic of the Union of Myanmar and Aung San Suu Kyi as Minister of Foreign Affairs.

 On 5 October 2021, the French Senate unanimously passed a resolution to formally recognize the NUG as the official government of Myanmar, and sent it to the National Assembly for passage.
 On 7 October 2021, the European Parliament adopted a resolution that recognizes the CRPH and the NUG as the only legitimate representatives of Myanmar.
+The NUG falsely characterized these actions as tantamount to formal recognition as the legitimate government of Myanmar, which would have required additional steps.

 Since ASEAN implemented the Five-Point Consensus with respect to the Myanmar situation in April 2021, the military-led State Administration Council has not honoured its commitment to the peace plan.
 ASEAN member states, particularly Singapore, Malaysia, and Indonesia, have publicly expressed their dissatisfaction with SAC's continued intransigence.
 In May 2022, Malaysia's foreign minister, Saifuddin Abdullah, publicly called on ASEAN member states to begin informally engaging NUG.
 The suggestion prompted a protest from SAC.
-On 20 September 2022, Malaysia became the first ASEAN member state to publicly engage with the competing NUG.
+On 20 September 2022, Malaysia became the first ASEAN member state to informally engage with the competing NUG, though ASEAN itself never allowed the NUG to represent Myanmar at any of its summits.

 The NUG has called on the People's Defence Force to not target Chinese projects.
 Additionally, it reportedly sent congratulatory letters to Chinese Communist Party general secretary Xi Jinping after the 20th CCP National Congress in October 2022.
 In January 2024, it published a 10-point policy paper on China, describing it as "a specifically important country, not only for close, profound historical ties between the two countries but also for China's status as a global superpower".
 It also pledged support the one-China principle and expand economic ties.

 In November 2021 and December 2023, the Inter-Parliamentary Union affirmed that the NUG's parent organisation, the Committee Representing Pyidaungsu Hluttaw, is the legitimate interlocutor for Myanmar and its members are able to participate in the official business of the IPU as observers.

+On 24 July 2026, Zin Mar Aung and founder of the Burma Research Institute, Zo Tum Hmung, briefed American Representatives in the Rayburn House Office Building.
+They urged lawmakers to exert pressure on the Union Government of Myanmar to provide independent verification on Aung San Suu Kyi's health and to collaborate with the NUG/EAO coalition under the SCEF on the fraud factory issue.